 (3) How to Make a Zebra Rug

-First, you will be using a canvas drop cloth (around 6′ x 9′), some black or brown acrylic paint and a zebra print as reference.
-Then, fold the cloth in half lengthwise and trace the outline.
-Cut the drop cloth as if it was an animal skin and then laying it on the floor, start painting the stripes.
-Set your pace as you slowly paint the stripes.
-After the paint has dried, you can seal it with a paint sealer.
-I suggest you use a roller brush for this for evenness.
-Lastly, start folding and sewing the edges of the zebra rug.
-You can also use a ug pad if the zebra rug is going on hardwood floors.
+Using a canvas drop cloth (around 6′ x 9′), some black or brown acrylic paint and a zebra print as reference, you can make this beautiful rug.
+Fold the cloth in half lengthwise and trace the outline then cut the drop cloth as if it were an animal skin.
+Lay it on the floor and start painting the stripes, setting your pace slowly.
+After the paint has dried, seal it with a paint sealer using a roller brush for evenness.
+Start folding and sewing the edges of the zebra rug, using a ug pad if the zebra rug is going on hardwood floors.

 Source: DIY Zebra Stripes Rug

 Combining two simple plain-colored rugs into one funky area rug, Mandi sure put her imagination and effort into this one.
 It is trendy and funky with a pure style of its own that will certainly be the envy of your guests, especially when they find out it’s all handmade by you.

 Source: How to Make a Rug this Awesome

 You are in the midst of spring cleaning and realize you have a pile of shirts.
 Turn them into rags or you braid them to become this really funky rug.
 Braiding by itself is a calming activity which would be a great project to share with the kids.

 Tip: Hold the braid between your legs as you work on it or clamp it tightly at the side of your work table, so can work as fast as you can while still being relaxed.
 Hold the braid tightly with a peg that you can just move down as you work along.

 The grass is always greener on the other side, may or may not be true but the grass is definitely softer on our very wriggly and squishy grass rug.
 Enjoy walking on it barefoot and fancy free.